 The Comfy Cow.
 Also possibly the city’s best ice cream in three locations.
 Try an ice cream flight while you’re there.
 2221 Frankfort Ave (Clifton), 1301 Herr Ln (Westport Village), 13301 Shelbyville Rd (Middletown)

 Steel City Pops.
 Gourmet pops made from all-natural ingredients, in flavors like elderflower, pineapple jalapeño, and buttermilk.
 If you’re lucky you may spy their popsicle stand at a local park on a nice summer evening.
 1021 Bardstown Rd (Highlands) and 117 St Matthews Ave (shared space with Quill’s Coffee, St Matthews)

 Sweet Surrender Dessert Café.
 Decadent desserts with an emphasis on lavishly frosted layer cakes.
 1804 Frankfort Ave, just by A Reader’s Corner (Clifton)

 The Urban Farmhouse Market and Urban Farmgirls.
 Simple, vintage, and farmhouse-inspired, offering home decor and accessories and apparel in their respective adjoining shops.
 2830 Frankfort Ave (Crescent Hill)

 Forage.
-All plants, all the time, in a cozy and charming storefront.
-1731 Frankfort Ave (Clifton)
+All plants, all the time, in a storefront that just begs to be Instagrammed.
+1201 Goss Ave (Germantown)